rsr-at-mindtwin/wisdom/README.md

 Adjacent:

-1. Sudden, forceful, detailed denials without lag tend to indicate the assertion that triggered it is correct[1]
+1. Sudden, forceful, detailed denials without lag tend to indicate the assertions that triggered them are correct[1]